Marsian13/SDF-Final-Project/README.md

 - **LaTeX**: For compiling the report (e.g., MiKTeX, TeX Live).
 - **Python**: For running `coderunner.py` (optional).

-- Open `report.pdf` to view the project documentation, including the UML class diagram.
+- Open `report.pdf` to view the project documentation and how to use this library, including the UML class diagram.

 ## Project Features